Kotti/kotti_navigation/README.rst

         ...
         kotti_navigation.kotti_configure

-The default configuration, if you do nothing else, will put a tree navigation display in the left slot location.
+The default configuration will add no navigation display, and it will remove the default Kotti navbar in the top position, so you MUST configure for at least one location, unless you are using kotti_navigation, ironically, to purposefully turn off Kotti's default top navigation (Kotti's default breadcrumbs would be the only navigation available).

 Location
 --------